huggingface/amused/README.md

 2. Fewer sampling steps: Compared to many diffusion models, muse requires fewer samples.

 Additionally, amused uses the smaller CLIP as its text encoder instead of T5 compared to muse.
 Amused is also smaller with ~600M params compared the largest 3B param muse model.
-Note though that amused being a smaller has lower quality.
+Note that being smaller, amused produces comparably lower quality results.

 ![a100_bs_1](./assets/a100_bs_1.png)
 ![a100_bs_8](./assets/a100_bs_8.png)